 The activity has built capacity and knowledge for the Da Nang Women’s Union to support climate change resilience, organize activities related to climate change adaptation and community-based disaster risk management and help vulnerable households adapt to climate change and respond to natural disasters.

 Scaling up is a critical objective of the project.
 The Women’s Union will continue to disburse housing loans for at least three years following the first three years.
-It will also open a funding channel for international donors working on climate adaptation in Da Nang to support the activity directly through grant or loan finance.
+It will also open a funding channel for international donors, and partners like banks, insurance companies, online lending companies, working on climate adaptation in Da Nang to support the activity directly through grant or loan finance.